NepNepGear/CA-Gmod-Hud/README.md

 ----------------------------------------------------------------------------------
 How to install this hud?

-- Put this in your gmod install folder it is typically in C:/ProgramFiles/Steam/steamapps/common/GarrysMod/garrysmod/addons/(Insert New Folder)/
+- Put this in your gmod install folder it is typically in C:/ProgramFiles/Steam/steamapps/common/GarrysMod/garrysmod/addons/

 What are the Commands of the Hud?